flythereddflagg/flythereddflagg.github.io/python_book/docs/29-Comments-and-Code-Documentation.md

         """
         This is a function or method belonging to the Dummy class that will take longer than one sentence to explain.
-Where this is the case be as detailed as necessary.
+Where this is the case, be as detailed as necessary.
 Some functions are so complex that they require many lines of code to explain the intent and use of a function.
 For such cases it is useful to list the parameters and what they mean. e.g. :